 Quizlet is one of the most popular flashcard apps for Android.
 Its mostly for language learning.
 However, you can use it for just about any subject or topic.
 You can create flashcards, play memory games, and even share flashcards with classmates.
 It also supports 18 languages.
 The pro version lets you add additional media like photos along with other features.
 The free version should work just fine for simple uses, though.
 You only really need the premium version if you want ridiculously detailed flashcards and the basic ones just won’t do.
 Thankfully, $19.99 per year isn’t a terrible price for a study aid.

 Socratic is a study app for math and one of our picks for the best Android apps from 2017.
 It basically helps you out with math homework.
 You take a photo of the problem.
 The app uses OCR to identify the problem and show you the steps to solve it.
 That way you can see the answer and also see how to get there so you can learn the process.
 This only works for math questions and we believe there is an upper limit on how well it works.
-However, those studying math can’t find a better Android app except for maybe Wolfram Alpha, which is another excellent study aid for math and statistics courses.
+Additionally, Google purchased and re-launched the app a while ago so we have the Google version linked at the button below.
+It’s the one that still gets updates.

 Individual topic apps